FAQ

 A :

-The Red Rock Corridor Commission is comprised of 11 members representing the counties and communities within the corridor.
-In addition to the 11 members, representatives from Goodhue County, the City of Red Wing, Prairie Island Indian Community, and the Canadian Pacific Railway serve as ex-officio members.
+The Red Rock Corridor Commission is comprised of 7 members representing the counties and communities within the corridor.

 Q: Why are transportation investments needed in the corridor?